 - Have a burp cloth handy – I can’t tell you how many times I’ve been in the middle of nursing and realize I forgot my burp cloth in the diaper bag.
 Grab one before you find your comfy spot.

-CoveredGoods has offered my readers a 15% discount using code MamaLife (Valid through April 30th)
+CoveredGoods has offered my readers a 15% discount using code MamaLife (No longer valid)

 Practice makes perfect!